jzhang729/lhl-tweetr/README.md

 1. Fork and clone your fork of this repository.
 2. Install dependencies: `npm install` or `npm i` for short.
+3. Create a .env file and add the following lines:
+    - MONGODB_URI="mongodb://127.0.0.1:27017/tweeter"
 3. Start the web server from the command line: `npm run local`
+4. Seed the database by running `npm run seed`
-4. Open the app on <http://localhost:8080/> and make sure that it's loading.
+5. Open the app on <http://localhost:8080/> and make sure that it's loading.

 ## Dependencies & Troubleshooting